Invest Retirement

 You want to save for retirement, but you also want to help put your kids through college.
 Here's how to navigate these competing priorities.

 We buy their favorite snacks, make their doctor’s appointments, schedule their summer camps, and ultimately, we want to give them the best.
 So naturally, when it’s time to pay for college, we want to be able to help our kids chart the most affordable course possible.
-According to the Education Data Initiative, the average cost of college in the US stands at $35,331 per student, per year including tuition, books, supplies, and daily living expenses.
+According to the Education Data Initiative, the average cost of college in the United States stands at $38, 270 per student, per year, including tuition, books, supplies, and daily living expenses.
 It’s a lot.
-Add to the mix that many of us are also looking to fund our retirement at the same time we’re helping our child with college expenses.
-How, exactly, do we manage with such expensive competing priorities?
+Add to the mix that many of us are also looking to hit our retirement goals at the same time we’re helping our child with college expenses.
+How, exactly, do we manage with such expensive, competing priorities?

-As Moms, we know all too well the emotions, feelings, and fears associated with retirement savings and the desire to help our children with college.
+As moms, we know all too well the emotions, feelings, and fears associated with trying to reach our retirement saving goals and the desire to help our children with college.
 “As a single mom, I contribute all I can each month to my 401(k) for retirement, in addition to funding my IRA when I am able to do so,” says Meredith Nelson, Senior Vice President of Marketing for Southern States Bank.
 “But next year when my daughter goes to college, I do have to consider that I may have to at least cut back my contributions to help pay for those college expenses,” Nelson says.
 “My fear though is that I won’t have enough to live on when I retire, and by the time I do retire, where will we be with social security?” she says.
 So, what’s a mom to do?

 Understand Your Emotions — And Never Sacrifice Your Own Future